 2) Does Azure run on Windows?

-The original Azure host operating system was a fork of the Windows OS called the ‘Red Dog OS’.
+The original host operating system was a fork of the Windows OS called the ‘Red Dog OS’.
 Azure was pioneering functionality important to data centers everywhere.
 Running a fork of an OS is not ideal (in terms of the additional cost and complexity), so the Azure team talked to the Windows team.
-Windows eventually caught up and now Azure runs on Windows.
+Windows eventually caught up and the program now runs on Windows.

 3) What does an Azure stamp look like?